Why So Many Fail to Move Away from Traditional Business Intelligence Reporting

 For example, an ad-hoc analytical tool might be implemented to give the user complete flexibility to look at which metrics they want, viewed by which attributes they want and filtered in any way that they want.
 But depending on the use case, sometimes more is not necessarily better.
 Maybe this case is better served with predefined analytical workflows.
 All the flexibility just distracts the user or results in a less efficient path to action needed.

-Regardless of the reason, it is frustrating to invest time and money in something and not achieve the desired result.
-This is where mobile comes into play.
+Regardless of the reason, it is frustrating to invest time and money into something and not achieve the desired result.
+This is where modern reporting applications come into play.

 What reasons do you think would stop your business from adopting a better BI tool?
 Add your comments below!